kohler/hotcrp/devel/apidoc/submissions.md

 > Delete submission

 Delete the submission specified by `p`, a submission ID.
+Deleting a submission deletes its reviews and comments too.

-* scope submeta:admin
+* scope paper:admin
 * param ?if_unmodified_since string: Don’t delete if modified since this time
 * param ?forceShow
 * param ?dry_run boolean: True checks input for errors, but does not save changes